-Luckily for those of us who sometimes just like it when everyone isn't arguing — which is something that makes Twitter, basketball comment sections, and basketball radio, kind of the worst during the postseason — the Miami Heat and San Antonio Spurs behaved like they were part of a mutual admiration society during their pre-NBA Finals media sessions and practices.
-While their smiles will surely turn to snarls once Game 1 begins on Thursday, the players and coaches of the two championship combatants mostly said very nice things about each other on Wednesday.
+Luckily for those of us who sometimes just like it when everyone isn't arguing — which is something that makes basketball Twitter/basketball comments sections/basketball radio/other places kind of the worst at times during the postseason — the Miami Heat and San Antonio Spurs behaved like they were part of a mutual admiration society during their pre-NBA Finals media sessions and practices.
+While their smiles will surely turn to snarls once they cross the white lines for Game 1 on Thursday, the players and coaches of the two championship combatants mostly said very nice things about each other on Wednesday.

-Here are nine of the nicest — the kind of things that will be awful hard to turn into bulletin-board material heading into Game 1.
+Here are nine of the nicest, the kind of things that will going to be awful hard to turn into bulletin-board material heading into Game 1.
 (Which, of course, is the sneakiest and most insidious strategic trick of all.)

 • "We always felt all season long that the Spurs were the best team in the West.
 So we think it's fitting to face them." — Heat coach Erik Spoelstra, who certainly wouldn't have said the same thing if it were the Oklahoma City Thunder or Memphis Grizzlies on the opposing bench, no way, nuh-uh, no sir.